 Ovalturning requires skill when guiding the tools.
 Therefore the ovalturner was the best paid among the woodturners.
 When Johannes Volmer demonstrated his ovalturning lathes at woodturning guild meetings old, honourable master turners stood back while the young wished to have a go.
 You must have some interest in the ellipse geometry and in its motion although no great theory knowledge is necessary.

 Ovalturning is of increasing interest for designers, artisans and restorers and for fans of woodturning looking for new challenging techniques.
 The ellipse is a curve of traditional charm.
 Classical applications are elliptical picture frames and mirror frames but also plates, bowls, boxes and keyhole plates (escutcheons).
 For the design of these and other objects with elliptical cross section the creative turner has one dimension more for designing than the turner of round pieces.

-oval pieces mainly for usage, not for decoration, and were all made by
+shows oval pieces mainly for usage, not for decoration, and were all made

 The first edition of the script has been published here in 2006.
 The attached third pdf-edition is an updating with new literature, addresses, interesting oval pieces and supplements of the ovalturning lathes.